Hey everyone, it is me Miroslav, from NechEmpire, a website where you can learn a lot about the print-on-demand business.

 So, let me explain to you the second and more important traffic source… It is called organic traffic, and we are talking about exposure through Google searches.

-The great thing about organic traffic is, when done correctly, it can drive targeted customers to your designs for months or years.
+The great thing about organic traffic is, that when done correctly, it can drive targeted customers to your designs for months or years.

 And this is incredible.